CodeYourFuture/js-exercises/week-8/Homework/mandatory/1-practice/1-practice.md

 1. Describe in a sentence what this API endpoint returns.

 <!-- Write your answer here -->
+The above API endpoint return lists of review comments for a pull request.

 2. What would you put in the following fields? `{owner}`, `{repo}`, `{pull_number}`?

 <!-- Write your answer here -->
+github username
+github repository
+pull request # number